ECorpron/Data-516-Project/README.md

 ## Mask Mandate Data
 * State_Tribe_Territory: The state code (Colorado is 'CO')
 * County_Name: The county name, includes 'county' (El Paso is 'El Paso County')
+* date: The date for the date, in the form "mm/dd/yyyy"
+* Face_Masks_Required_in_Public: If there was a mandate in effect.
+Is either "Yes", "No" or NaN
+*

 ## Code Instructions
 To run the code and get the outputs found in the repository run the Project Part 1 notebook file.
 Currently all outputs are made within the notebook.